 - 1. S. Graham Kelly, "Mechanical Vibrations", Schaum's Outlines, Tata McGraw Hill, 2007. - 2.
 C Sujatha, "Vibraitons and Acoustics Measurements and signal analysis", Tata McGraw Hill, 2010.

-A student who has met the objectives of the course will be able to solve major and realistic vibration problems in mechanical engineering design that involves application of most of the course syllabus
+At the end of the course the student will be able to solve major and realistic vibration problems in mechanical engineering design that involves application of most of the course syllabus.